ebadi/che-test/README.md

     // 57.
 A button the removes all pieces temporary from the board?? : LOW PRIORITY
     //104. clicked "close" withing the Tutorial Box, remove close button :LOW PRIORITY
     //110.
 Add the case to the tutorial :  LOW PRIORITY
+    //134.
+URL hash for login changes to tutorial/puzzle.: LOW PRIORITY
     // 90.
 SPARE COUNT  https://github.com/oakmac/chessboardjs/pull/190 : LOW PRIORITY
     // 95.
 Popup subscription after 30 second of idle time : LOW PRIORITY
     // 98.
 Make merge homepuzzle() with levelPuzzle()??